Rubarenu0/java-fundamental-control-flow/README.md

 Enter the number:3

-Given number is Positive or Negative or Zero
+Given number is Positive or Negative or Zero:

 Positive